Abims18/Reconcile_A_Social_Media_Applicationn/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+#a big shout-out to github/charleykeleb whose code is the backbone of this application